runspired/rfcs/text/0000-ember-data-collections.md

 difficult to manage or save, but working with `RecordArray` directly does not have clear guides or patterns established for managing membership and manipulating item order and saving these changes.

+The layers of indirection `RecordArray` proxies have a great cost on the mental model required to use `ember-data`, and a significant performance cost as well, as these proxies are not cheap and the classes built with them are built on a complex inheritance chain.
+What's more, the patterns used to work around the limitations of the proxies more often than not are themselves significant bottlenecks in applications.

 Altogether, these issues make managing arrays of records one of the more painful ergonomic and performance experiences in `ember-data` today.

+#### Ergonomic and performance benefits to be gained from a simpler mental model

 **TODO So why this particular solution?**